-Hay fever or allergic rhinitis is often confused as cold since its symptoms are similar to that of the latter.
+Hay fever or allergic rhinitis is often confused with as cold since its symptoms are similar to that of the latter.
 But both are very different from each other.
 Some of the significant differences between these two conditions include:

 As mentioned, allergic rhinitis can happen to any person at any age.
 That said, some factors increase the risk of a person being affected by hay fever more than others:

-Allergic rhinitis usually goes away on its own when the contact with allergens is removed.
+Allergic rhinitis usually goes away on its own when contact with allergens is removed.
 However, if the condition does not improve, it can cause the below complications:

 There is no particular way to avoid allergic rhinitis.
-However, the best prevention is to stay away from allergens or minimise exposure.
+However, the best prevention is to stay away from allergens or minimize exposure.
 Moreover, specific medications can help prevent the triggers from worsening the impact.